 The transformation is amazing once they discover they can learn…that they are not dumb.
 Because their self esteem improves, they no longer wish to end their lives.
 Furthermore: drugs do not teach the behaviors that will help those diagnosed with ADD / ADHD function in the world and workplace as they grow older.”

 We are overly concerned about “success” (making money in the workforce).
 But we are not concerned enough about developing a child’s natural individual talents.
 I witnessed countless teachers who deeply cared about the children, have their hands tied by a bureaucracy that cares more about money than they do the individual child.

 Jacob Barnett was accurately diagnosed with moderate to severe autism.
 However, doctors told his parents that the boy would likely never talk or read.
 Furthermore, Jacob’s parents were told he would probably never be unable to independently manage basic daily activities like tying his shoe laces.

 Today, Barnett — now 14 — is a Master’s student, on his way to earning a PhD in quantum physics.
 The teen has an IQ of 170.
 He may one day win the Nobel Prize.
 (Source: https://www.huffingtonpost.com/2013/05/11/jacob-barnett-autistic-14-year-old-nobel-prize_n_3254920.html )

 Albert Einstein’s story is very similar.
 Gandhi failed at the career he was educated for, but he united a Nation.

 How Did We Get Here?

-Increasingly our children are suffering from depression, suicidal tendencies, violence, and anxiety.
-Guns or no guns will solve this.
-We allow the news media and emotions to divide us with gun issues.
-Focus on the kids and the issues they are facing, not guns.
+Our children are suffering from depression, suicidal tendencies, violence, and anxiety.
+But we allow the news media and emotions to divide us with gun issues.
+The media has a political agenda that ignores real problems and solutions.